 - Aspirin.
 Talk to your doctor and see if taking aspirin every day is the right move for you.

 This American Heart Month take the right steps to reduce your risk of heart disease.
-For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Center in White Plains, New York.
+For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We will work with you to makes sure you have the coverage you need to protect you from any disasters this season.